Roman concrete: Material properties

 Roman concrete, like any concrete, consists of an aggregate and hydraulic mortar, a binder mixed with water that hardens over time.
 The composition of the aggregate varied, and included pieces of rock, ceramic tile, lime clasts, and brick rubble from the remains of previously demolished buildings.
 In Rome, readily available tuff was often used as an aggregate.

 Gypsum and quicklime were used as binders.
 Volcanic dusts, called pozzolana or "pit sand", were favoured where they could be obtained.
 Pozzolana makes the concrete more resistant to salt water than modern-day concrete.
 Pozzolanic mortar had a high content of alumina and silica.

-Recent research (2023) found that lime clasts — previously considered a sign of poor aggregation technique — react with water seeping into any cracks.
+Research in 2023 found that lime clasts, previously considered a sign of poor aggregation technique, react with water seeping into any cracks.
 This produces reactive calcium, which allows new calcium carbonate crystals to form and reseal the cracks.
 These lime clasts have a brittle structure that was most likely created in a "hot-mixing" technique with quicklime rather than traditional slaked lime, causing cracks to preferentially move through the lime clasts, thus potentially playing a critical role in the self-healing mechanism.

-Concrete, and in particular, the hydraulic mortar responsible for its cohesion, was a type of structural ceramic whose utility derived largely from its rheological plasticity in the paste state.
+Concrete and, in particular, the hydraulic mortar responsible for its cohesion, was a type of structural ceramic whose utility derived largely from its rheological plasticity in the paste state.
 The setting and hardening of hydraulic cements derived from hydration of materials and the subsequent chemical and physical interaction of these hydration products.
 This differed from the setting of slaked lime mortars, the most common cements of the pre-Roman world.
 Once set, Roman concrete exhibited little plasticity, although it retained some resistance to tensile stresses.The setting of pozzolanic cements has much in common with setting of their modern counterpart, Portland cement.
 The high silica composition of Roman pozzolana cements is very close to that of modern cement to which blast furnace slag, fly ash, or silica fume have been added.

 The strength and longevity of Roman 'marine' concrete is understood to benefit from a reaction of seawater with a mixture of volcanic ash and quicklime to create a rare crystal called tobermorite, which may resist fracturing.
 As seawater percolated within the tiny cracks in the Roman concrete, it reacted with phillipsite naturally found in the volcanic rock and created aluminous tobermorite crystals.
 The result is a candidate for "the most durable building material in human history".
 In contrast, modern concrete exposed to saltwater deteriorates within decades.

 The Roman concrete at the Tomb of Caecilia Metella is another variation higher in potassium that triggered changes that "reinforce interfacial zones and potentially contribute to improved mechanical performance".